 While doing research on-line I read about the Curly Girl Method (CGM).
-I decided to start the method, and immediately stopped using heat and changed to hair products that were less damaging.
+I decided to start and go back to basics; the first step was to stop using heat and changed to hair products that were less damaging.
 I joined a Facebook group that helped me with the transition.
 This group provided information, support and encouragement when I wanted to give up.
 The pictures that fellow curly sisters post are very inspirational.
 Seeing other women embrace their natural beauty and share their struggles is very empowering.

 The Big Chop